KOTOR-Community-Portal/mod-builds/content/k1/full_mobile.md

 **Installation Method:** Loose-File Mod

 **Installation Instructions:** Install the default option, not one of the latter two.
+Before moving the files to override, delete kor35_sithguard.utc, kor35_sithguard2.utc, kor35_sithguard3.utc, kor35_sithguard4.utc, and kor36_sithguard1.utc.

 ___